Skip to main content

 Related manganese minerals include pyrolusite, MnO2; manganite, MnO(OH); cryptomelane, KMn8O16; hollandite BaMn8O16; and wad, a mixture of manganese oxides and hydroxides.

-This page titled 14.6: Hydroxide Minerals is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 14.6: Hydroxide Minerals is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.